anarchy-ai/distillery/README.md

 To upgrade your python, either create a new python env using ```bash > conda create -n myenv python=3.10 ``` or go to https://www.python.org/downloads/ to download the latest version.

-### 👨‍💻 Installation
+### Installation

-The quickest way to get started is to run `pip install llm-vm` in your Python environment.
+TODO: The quickest way to get started is to run `pip install distillery` in your Python environment.

 Alternatively you could do this: